View on GitHub

 • Contents saved:

-• Screenshot (full screen at time of failure): {button_name}_fail_{timestamp}.png
+• Screenshot (entire screen at time of failure): {button_name}_fail_{timestamp}.png

-• Button name, timestamp, confidence threshold, screenshot path, template image path.
+• Includes button name, timestamp, confidence threshold, screenshot path, template image path.

-• The debug directory can be changed in the settings: debug_dir option (within the assign_to_copilot or phase3_merge sections).
+• The debug directory can be changed via the debug_dir option (within assign_to_copilot or phase3_merge sections).

 Important Requirements: